Table of Contents

 According to the Bible, there are demonic forces as well as angelic ones.
 And the power behind spells are derived from demonic forces, not from God.
 Demonic forces entice people through supernatural powers.
 Many Wiccans claim that Wicca is harmless and nature-loving but this is only a trap by Satan who changes himself into an angel of light to deceive the world (2 Corinthians 11:14).
 It is not surprising, then, if his servants masquerade as servants of good to lead people away from God.

 Wiccans worship nature.
 But Jesus taught His followers, “Worship the Lord your God and serve Him only” (Luke 4:8) for He is the Creator of all (Colossians 1:16).
-Paul warns: “For although they knew God, they neither glorified Him as God nor gave thanks to Him…Although they claimed to be wise, they became fools and exchanged the glory of the immortal God for images made to look like mortal man and birds and animals and reptiles…They exchanged the truth of God for a lie, and worshiped and served created things rather than the Creator” (Romans 1:21-23, 25).
+Paul warns against nature worship: “For although they knew God, they neither glorified Him as God nor gave thanks to Him…Although they claimed to be wise, they became fools and exchanged the glory of the immortal God for images made to look like mortal man and birds and animals and reptiles…They exchanged the truth of God for a lie, and worshiped and served created things rather than the Creator” (Romans 1:21-23, 25).

 In His service,